gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 [DRAFT IN PREPARATION]

-This lecture presents a real-world use of Gadgetron and MATLAB at the scanner.
+Real-world integration of Gadgetron and MATLAB with the scanner.

 ## Context

-Gadgetron integration within imaging neuroscience centres.
-The typical work at the centres involves multiple subject studies (e.g. 20 participants) with scanning over a period of weeks to months per study.
-Several, different, ongoing studies share the same scanners so we need robust separation of application.
-Also for both smooth operation and as for _scientific_ reproducibility we have to provide a robust, portable and tracable environment.
-Docker containers for standard environment and isolation between ongoing studies, physics development and production studies.
-Git repositories on Github for tracability.
+We are using currently using Gadgetron on five MRI scanners at two imaging neuroscience centres.
+The typical activity at the centres involves multiple subject studies (e.g. 20 participants) extending over a period of weeks to months per study.
+Image reconstruction must be performed in real time at the scanner unless huge volumes of raw k-space data are to be accrued, which is only rarely sensible for our neuroscience applications.
+Several, different, ongoing studies share the same scanners so we need robust separation of applications.
+For smooth practical operation and for scientific reproducibility a robust, portable and tracable environment is necesary.
+Docker containers provide a standard environment and isolation between ongoing sequence and reconstruction development and "production" studies.
+Git repositories on Github serve for tracability.

+## Overview

+- Hardware and software
+- System Integration
+- Matlab software development framework
+- Optimisation for Fast Recon at the Scanner
+- Parallel processing within Gadgetron Matlab

-## Overview of hardware and software component overview
+## Hardware and software

 - Siemens scanner
   - IceGadgetron